openl2m/openl2m/docs/code/drivers/index.rst

 * a read-only driver based on the Napalm automation framework.

 Note that the SNMP driver can support several vendors that implemented their own SNMP data.
-See that driver for more details
+See that driver for more details.

+We implement the ability to run regular Command-Line Interface (CLI) commands through SSH logins.
+This uses the Netmiko library.
+This is also implemented as a part of the base Connector() class.
-A simple Netmiko-based class is used for SSH connectivity to devices, used to run CLI commands.
+This allows vendor-drivers to override this functionality and implement their own mechanism to run CLI commands.
+See :doc:`SSH connections<netmiko/index>` for details.

 Finally, we provide an overview of how to implement a new driver.